ahnopologetic/vebatim/docs/publish.md

 - Cross-functional teams working on feature implementation
 - Companies standardizing their event tracking practices

-Verbatim ensures that everyone speaks the same language when it comes to data tracking, reducing miscommunication and improving implementation accuracy.
+Vebatim ensures that everyone speaks the same language when it comes to data tracking, reducing miscommunication and improving implementation accuracy.

 ## Tags
 - analytics